 During the holidays, moments of loneliness that otherwise would be fleeting can take on extra strength.

-In these days of political invective, sexual scandals and tragic shootings, the collective angst adds an extra layer of stress to the isolation we can feel.
+In these days of stretched-out pandemic, political issues, wars around the world and tragic shootings, the collective angst adds an extra layer of stress to the isolation we can feel.
 The holidays that are upon us could be our worst ever as far as loneliness goes.

-Along with you, I’ve watched the awful news reports about politics and terrorism and natural disasters.
+Along with you, I’ve watched the awful news reports about politics, war, terrorism and natural disasters.
 Along with you, I’ve felt true despair about what’s going on in the world, and I’ve wished I could do something about it all.